-No matter how many poker tournaments Erik Seidel has won - and he's won plenty - he just can't seem to shake that 1988 World Series of Poker Main Event loss to Johnny Chan.
+No matter how many poker tournaments Erik Seidel wins - and he's won plenty - he likely won't ever shake that 1988 World Series of Poker Main Event loss to Johnny Chan.

-Even though Seidel says he has all but blocked the game from his memory, the moment will live forever in footage used for the poker film Rounders and, nearly two decades and eight gold bracelets later, people are still bringing it up.
+Even though Seidel says he's all but blocked the game from his memory, the moment will live forever in footage used for the poker film Rounders.
+Nearly two decades and eight gold bracelets later, people are still bringing it up.

 But if anyone deserves to be cut some slack, it's Seidel.
 It was his first year playing in the WSOP and, coming up from going bust nine times in the series prior to the Main Event, the relatively novice poker player must have fared pretty well to get to heads-up play against one of the world's best pros.

-Now, after earning his poker stripes from years of tournament and cash-game play, Seidel can personally lay claim to seven WSOP titles of his own.
+Now, after earning his poker stripes from years of tournament and cash-game play, Seidel can personally lay claim to 8 WSOP titles of his own.

 Life, however, started out simply enough for Seidel, who was born November 6, 1959, in New York City.
 As a young child he loved games and was a gifted competitor.
 Seidel even made an appearance on the now-canceled television game show "To Tell the Truth" when he was 12 years old.